 The Parkinson’s Foundation explains that people with Parkinson’s “who start exercising earlier and [for] a minimum of 2.5 hours a week experience a slowed decline in quality of life compared [with] those who start later.
 Establishing early exercise habits is essential to overall disease management.”

 Research suggests that exercise does not just reduce the motor symptoms of Parkinson’s.
-For instance, studies have found that exercise helps improve associated sleep problems and
+For instance, studies have found that exercise helps improve associated

 This is a misconception.
 Parkinson’s is not fatal in the same way that a heart attack might be.
 People with Parkinson’s can live long and meaningful lives.